lukszar/ConvertToWebP/README.md

 More info about `cwep` tool available on: [official website](https://developers.google.com/speed/webp/docs/cwebp).

 The ConvertToWebP is a very simple tool.
 If you want you can change parameters for executing command by editing .workflow file.

+🇵🇱 There is more detailed article about usage and comparison available at [macuser.info](https://macuser.info/webp-czyli-optymalizacja-zdjec/) (in polish language 🇵🇱)